vs65497/nwn/README.md

 ### **Motivation for Reproduction**

-My interest in this work is the result of an apparent "wandering" between many fields; some of which is visible in my portfolio.
-This wandering does not come from a lack of focus.
-Instead, my behavior is the result of chasing some possible system capable of online, adaptive learning.
-Through interacting with the material (mentioned in the Influences section), I have been slowly approaching the principles found in Reservoir Computing.
-Professor Kuncic's work was the first I've encountered that expresses some of these ideas.
-And this makes it the ideal candidate for deep study -- reproduction.
+I have been searching for systems capable of online, adaptive learning.
+Through interacting with many influences (some mentioned [_here_](https://github.com/vs65497/nwn?tab=readme-ov-file#influences)), I have been steadily approaching the principles found in Reservoir Computing.
+Professor Kuncic's work was my first encounter with a practical system matching some of these ideas.
+I was able to deeply study the concepts presented here by reproducing the paper.

-### **Objectives of the Reproduction**

-Given my interest in Professor Kuncic's paper, I sought to gain a deeper understanding of the ideas presented by reproducing three key aspects of Kuncic's 2018 paper:

-1. The **network topology** as described in the original work.
-2. The conductance-based **response characteristics** of the network from PWM input.
-3. The **relationship between frequency and conductance behavior**.

 Provided the topology was correctly established, and the neurodal behavior was correctly modeled, showing temporal output gives evidence that the overall silver-sulfied nanowire network (Ag2S-NWN) can produce an emergent singal local rules.

+### **Objectives**

+1. To reproduce the **network topology** as described in the original work.
+2. To reproduce the conductance-based **response characteristics** of the network from PWM input.
+3. To reproduce the **relationship between frequency and conductance behavior**.

 ## **3. Methods**